-We have considered the tasks, activities, sequence and resource requirements in detail in order to develop a programme gantt chart that we consider is realistic and achievable (see attached gantt chart programme), and meets these key dates.
+We have considered the tasks, activities, sequence and resource requirements in detail in order to develop a programme that we consider is realistic and meets these key dates.
 The programme includes the key steps for developing DWMPs as well as other programme activities and milestones including: (a) internal gateway dates for project governance, (b) the development of our internal Design Plan for the programme, (c) our Project Steering Group to oversee the deliver programme, (d) our continued involvement in the Water UK Implementation Group through the delivery of the DWMPs, (e) engagement with stakeholders, (f) development of procedures for development of the DWMPs to ensure quality and consistency of outputs across our region.
 The programme also illustrates how we will achieve the regulatory dates required by Ofwat.